nrw-digital/week-notes/en/updates/_posts/2023-02-17-week-notes.md

 It’s a huge testament to how hard working and committed the teams are in providing an efficient service, but these tools could be seen as a coping method for what is an extremely difficult process to manage.

-Based onour conversations, the teams try to be as accommodating as possible to requests to use the land.
+Based on our conversations, the teams try to be as accommodating as possible to requests to use the land.
 This didn’t seem obvious to the users we interviewed, who mostly pointed out a laborious process from their perspective.

 ## 6 forms to confuse them all